-In a specific sense, antibody production steps include the synthesis and purification of the antigen (peptide, protein or DNA), the selection of germlines or clones with high affinity to the intended target and the recombinant or non-recombinant production of these biopharmaceuticals.
-Currently, recombinant production methods offer a greater potential for scalability and they are the preferred approach used in therapeutic antibody generation.
+In a specific sense, antibody production steps include the synthesis and purification of the antigen (peptide, protein, or DNA), the selection of germlines or clones with high affinity to the intended target, and the recombinant or non-recombinant production of these biopharmaceuticals.
+Currently, recombinant antibody production methods offer a greater potential for scalability and they are the preferred approach used in therapeutic antibody generation.
 In this article, we will cover the different recombinant production processes, as well as present the current challenges and future perspectives.

 Selection of the proper antibody production steps

 Scientific progress and technological advances continue to revolutionize antibody production since the discovery of the hybridoma technology in 1975 and commercialization of the first therapeutic antibody in 1986.